wandb/docs/docs/support/anaconda_package.md

 ---
-title: "Is there an anaconda package?"
+title: "Is there an anaconda package for Weights and Biases?"
 displayed_sidebar: support
 tags:
-   - other
+- python
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-You can install the package using either `pip` or `conda`.
+There is an anaconda package that is installable using either `pip` or `conda`.
 For `conda`, obtain the package from the [conda-forge](https://conda-forge.org) channel.

 <Tabs
   defaultValue="pip"